 We find Craig winding his way towards the top secret meeting location of the reclusive Spectre organization.
 Where does this mysterious organization no one has ever heard of meet?
 A long abandoned subterranean cavern once used by the illuminati to plot the assassinations of Emperors?
 A secluded villa, far off the beaten path where Mafia Godfathers once wielded their power behind the throne?
 No!
 It’s the dead center of town, blocks from the Vatican.
 Sure SPECTRE H.Q. was only a few blocks from the Eiffel Tower in Thunderball, but at least it had the decency of being hidden behind a legitimate front, a refuge aid agency.
 This may as well be a rented Elks Lodge in St. Paul Minnesota, used on weekends by budget weary newlyweds to state their nuptials.
 But, unlike that Elks Lodge, the security is atrocious.

-Craig shows Meaty the one ring and like Gollum he shirks back in reverence kowtowing to allow Craig to pass.
+Craig shows Meaty the one ring and like Gollum he shirks back in reverence kowtowing so that Craig may pass.
 Meaty gives his toady a nod who quickly dials his cell phone.
 So I guess they already knew exactly who he was and what he was doing there, and they didn’t even need Miss Solitaire to tell them!
 Craig makes his way up several flights of stairs to the crowded balcony overlooking the large conference table below, where “gritty”, “dark”, and “realistic” versions of Austin Powers characters (Frau Farbissina is most definitely present!) are discussing financial schemes, including a certain “surveillance initiative” sure to have greater implications later on.
-Craig makes his way around the crowds of statuesque onlookers upon the balcony, with nary a second glance, despite everyone else literally frozen in place, the fact that Craig is bouncing from parapet to parapet to eavesdrop doesn’t even merit a shrug from the other participants.
+Craig makes his way around the crowds of statuesque onlookers upon the balcony, with nary a second glance.
+Despite everyone else literally frozen in place, the fact that Craig is bouncing from parapet to parapet in order to eavesdrop doesn’t even merit a shrug from the other participants.

 Suddenly everyone stops and rises to their feet, as finally the big man arrives, and I say that in jest as Waltz is by far the shortest thing in there, the conference table towers above him.
 He sits (in his high chair), everyone continues to stand, he looks back to one of his underlings, the minion lurches forth, Waltz whispers to him, the flunky moves a microphone closer to Waltz, an excruciatingly pregnant pause later and Waltz whispers in to the microphone “Don’t let me interrupt you” OH!
 Comedy gold where have you been all my life!
 After an unnecessary pause to allow all of the uncontrollable laughter in the audience die down, a different flunky explains Sciarra had one last outstanding duty to perform, the elimination of the “Pale King” oooooh very mysterious!
 And now the group needs to find a worthy ring bearer to climb mount Mordor to destroy him, oops wrong film.
 One man rises from the opposite end of the table to deliver a 3 paragraph masturbatory monolog full of self-congratulation entirely in Italian, requiring the viewer to read it all!
 It’s not just here, this film is loaded with subtitles.
 Nothing against literature, but if I wanted to ingest this much written word while enjoying James Bond, I’d pick up a Fleming novel!